twallie/twallie/README.md

 Feel free to take a look around my profile, I have a lot of fun projects laying around.
 I have a good amount of experience with TypeScript and related frameworks, and enjoy designing efficient systems and elegant websites.

 **For a full list of projects and previous work, check out [my website](https://www.thomaswallsmith.com).**

-## I am currently looking for work!
-If you are a business that is needing a software engineer, please reach out!
-More information is available on [my website](https://www.thomaswallsmith.com).